DanBellman/Wandern-to-kill-a-Box/README.md

 Demo video, very rough game for now : D please dont be too disappointed, it is a work in progress. : D

+You can also download it in the Release Page on the side.

 ![Demo video](https://github.com/user-attachments/assets/93610777-aa0a-46dd-a929-d42b6050c0f7)

 A directly playable version link here to my website using leptos incoming here.
 [LINK HERE]